 A characteristic subtlety can be observed here.
-From the perspective of `an inhabitant of the universe', that is if all the sets are considered, the model $M$ is only a small part of this universe.
-It is deficient in almost every respect; for example all of its elements are countable, even though the existence of uncountable sets is a consequence of axioms of set theory.
-However, from the point of view of an `inhabitant of $M$', that is if elements outside of $M$ are disregarded, everything is in order.
-Some of the sets that are countable in the universe are actually uncountable in $M$ because in this model there are no functions establishing a one-to-one correspondence between them and $\omega_0$.
-One could say that $M$ simulates properties of the whole universe.
+From the perspective of ‘an inhabitant of the universe’, that is, if all the sets are considered, the model $M$ is only a small part of this universe.
+It is deficient in almost every respect; for example all of its elements are countable, even though the existence of uncountable sets is a consequence of the axioms of set theory.
+However, from the point of view of an ‘inhabitant of $M$’, that is, if elements outside of $M$ are disregarded, everything is in order.
+Some of $M$ because in this model there are no functions establishing a one-to-one correspondence between them and $\omega_0$.
+One could say that $M$ “simulates” the properties of the whole universe.

 The main objective of forcing is to build a new model $M[G]$ based on $M$, which contains $M$, and satisfies certain additional properties.
 The model $M[G]$ is called the \emph{generic extension} of $M$.
-In order to accomplish this goal, a particular set is distinguished in $M$ --- its elements are referred to as conditions --- which will be used to determine basic properties of the generic extension.
-In case of the forcing that proves undecidability of the cardinality of $p(\NN)$, the set of conditions codes finite fragments of a function witnessing the correspondence between $p(\NN)$ and a fixed cardinal $\kappa_2$.
+In order to accomplish this goal, a particular set is distinguished in $M$ — its elements are referred to as conditions — which will be used to determine basic properties of the generic extension.
+In case of the forcing that proves the undecidability of the cardinality of $p(\NN)$, the set of conditions codes finite fragments of a function witnessing the correspondence between $p(\NN)$ and a fixed cardinal $\kappa$.